Shungy/kebabsec-website/content/posts/curta-puzzle-8.md

 n(y+1)(x+1)(x+y) ≡ x(x+1)(x+y) + y(y+1)(x+y) + (y+1)(x+1)    mod p
 ```

 This is actually almost the solution.
 However, I made the mistake of consulting to GPT4, which adamantly insisted that the equation cannot be simplified and I must resort to brute forcing.
 Unfortunately, brute forcing is not possible in *mod 906459278810089239293436146013992401709*!
 This is strangely the place I got stuck the longest.
 I have spent many hours reading about elliptic curves, trying to actually understand what this is and how to solve it.

-I was certain.
-I know I could not trust a dumb GPT bot, so I finally took the pen and paper and expanded the equation as much as I can.
+I was not going to give up.
+I knew I could not trust a dumb GPT bot, so I finally took the pen and paper and expanded the equation as much as I can.
 Then I tried it with a known value of `y`.
-I realized there is a solution for `x` for most `y`s, because some of the solutions submitted so far had used very low `y` values.
+I realized there has to be a solution for `x` for most `y`s, because some of the solutions submitted so far had used very low `y` values.
 So with the assumption that I can use any `y` and that I should solve for `x`, I worked to bring the congruence to a more useful state.

 ```txt
 n(y+1)(x+1)(x+y) ≡ x(x+1)(x+y) + y(y+1)(x+y) + (y+1)(x+1)    mod p ==>